Tensor-Based Synchronization and the Low-Rankness of the Block Trifocal Tensor: Numerical experiments

 \subsection{EPFL dataset}

 For EPFL, we follow the experimental setup and adopt code from \cite{julia2018critical} and test an entire structure from motion pipeline.
-We first describe the structure from motion pipeline for EPFL experiements. \begin{itemize}[wide=0pt] \item Step 1 \text{(feature detection and feature matching)}.
-We adopt code from \cite{li2022fast} and start from matching pairs of images using SIFT features.
-Outlier matches are rejected by estimating a fundamental matrix using RANSAC.
-We further screen the pair matches using FCC \cite{shi2021scalable}.
-Keypoints across a triplet of cameras is matched from pairs and is included only if it appears in all the pair combinations of the three images.
+We first describe the structure from motion pipeline for EPFL experiements. \begin{itemize}[wide=0pt] \item { Step 1 \text{(feature detection and feature matching)}.
+We obtain matched features across pairs of images using a modern deep learning based feature detection and matching algorithm, GlueStick \cite{Pautrat2023gluestick}.
+Though we do not implement this in our experiments, there have been methods developed to further screen corrupted keypoint matches or obtain matches robustly, such as \cite{shi2021scalable, shi2020robust, li2022fast}.
+Key points across a triplet of cameras is matched from pairs and is included only if it appears in all the pair combinations of the three images. }

 \item Step 2 \text{(estimation and refinement of trifocal tensors)}.
 With the triplet matches, we calculate the trifocal tensors with more than 11 correspondences.
+To have an even sparser graph, one can skip the estimation of trifocal tensors and rely on the imputation for images that have less than a number bigger than 11 point correspondences.
+This can further speed up the trifocal tensor estimation process.
 We apply STE from \cite{yu2024subspace} to find 40\% of the correspondences as inliers, then use at most $30$ inlier point correspondences to linearly estimate the trifocal tensor.
 To refine the estimates, we apply bundle adjustment on the inliers and delete triplets with reprojection error larger than 1 pixel.

 \item Step 3 \text{(synchronization)}.
 We synchronize the estimated block trifocal tensor with a robust variant of SVD using the framework described in Algorithm \ref{alg:sync}.
 The robustness comes from replacing SVD with a robust subspace recovery method \cite{yu2024subspace}.
 More details can be found in \Cref{horste}.
 Recall that the cameras we retrieve are up to a global projective ambiguity.
 When comparing with ground truth poses, we first align our estimated cameras with the ground truth cameras by finding a $4\times 4$ projective transformation.
 Then we round the cameras to calibrated cameras and compare. \end{itemize}